aganse/gpt_client/README.md

 formatting in running the client, you'll need to install `rich-cli`, either via `brew install rich-cli` or `pip install rich-cli`.
-If you choose to skip installing this, set `use_formatter=0` in the top of the chatgpt script.
+If you choose to skip installing this, set `use_formatter=0` in the top of the bashgpt script.
 (It's set to use it by default `=1`).
 It can always be changed later.

-4. Run the chatgpt script - no arguments currently - and that'll start the client.
+4. Run the bashgpt script - no arguments currently - and that'll start the client.
 Ctrl-C to quit.
 The client's command line uses readline, so all the usual hot keys / editing work including a command history via Ctrl-P and Ctrl-N.
 Expect that there are definitely slow times for this popular API service.